jwc20/bncpy/README.md

 bncpy is a robust Python-based game development tool that simplifies the process of creating a code-breaking game.

-**Why bncpy?**

 This project streamlines the game development process, providing a comprehensive suite of features for building a Bulls and Cows game.
 The core features include:

 - **Game Logic Management:** Handles the setup, progress, and conclusion of the game, ensuring a smooth gaming experience.
 - **Game State Management:** Manages game state, player state, and game configuration, maintaining the integrity of the game.
-- **Player Representation:** Maintains player's name and game board, providing a clear representation of a player in a game.
-- **Automated Publishing:** Automates the process of packaging and uploading Python projects to PyPI, saving time and reducing errors.

 ---